RED-CHESTED MUSTACHED TAMARIN

 After a gestation period of a little over five months, the mother usually gives birth to fraternal twins.
 The babies are altricial, and while they may be mostly in the care of the mother for the first five weeks—until they are able to eat solid food—the entire group of this species are part of the support team.
 The father plays a huge role in caring for the children, as do other male members in the group.
 The babies are not independent until 1–2 or years, but all red-chested mustached tamarins in the group carry, feed, and care for the children, successfully demonstrating that “it takes a village to raise a child.”

-Like all animals that are primarily frugivores, the red-chested mustached tamarin is a key component in distributing seeds and fertilizer throughout the forest—the magic of pooping and running.
+Like all animals that are at all frugivores (fruit-eating), the red-chested mustached tamarin is a key component in distributing seeds and fertilizer throughout the forest—the magic of pooping and running.
 And like all the animals of this region, they are an integral part of the chain of life, which sustains the health of the forest, and of our planet.

 The red-chested mustached tamarin is categorized as Least Concern by the International Union for Conservation of Nature (IUCN, 2015).
 Habitat loss due to deforestation is impacting the species and their populations are decreasing.
 Their natural predators are birds of prey, ocelots, jaguars, many snakes, and even certain other primates—but the continued loss of all of these creatures’ homes is the greatest threat to their lives and their future.